Who is it for?

 - Multivariate calculus: derivatives, integrals, and Taylor expansions

-- Statistics: basic concepts of distributions, probability density function, and cumulative distribution function
+- Statistics: basic concepts of random variable, probability, distribution function